taoensso/tower/README.md

 Note the format of the `:dictionary` map and the optional decorator suffixes (.html, .md, etc.).

-To change translations, you'll just change this map: load it from file, tweak it during development with `set-translation-config!`, etc.
+**To change translations, you'll just change this map**: load it from file, tweak it during development with `set-translation-config!`, etc.

-So let's play with the default dictionary to see what we can do:
+Let's play with the default dictionary to see what we can do:

 ```clojure
 (with-i18n :en_US nil (t :example/foo)) => ":en_US :example/foo text"
 (with-i18n :en nil (t :example/foo))    => ":en :example/foo text"
 ```

 So that's as expected.
 What are the decorators for?
-They control HTML escaping, Markdown rendering, etc.:
+They control **HTML escaping, Markdown rendering, etc.**:

 ```clojure
 (with-i18n :en nil (t :example/decorated/foo)) => "<tag>"